vskarleas/ROB4-S7-Systems_Informatics/TP1/exercise2/README.md

 ==7388== ERROR SUMMARY: 9147 errors from 2 contexts (suppressed: 0 from 0)
 ```

+**What we observe ?**

-We have an enormous "definitely lost" meaning that we definitely have an infinite loop.
-Moreover, Valgrid says that there is an issue with memory on line 33, about printf.
+We have an enormous "definitely lost" meaning that the memory is doesnt become "free" from the task.
+This could lead to an infinite loop that we have already identified above.
+The program continues to use more memory on every iteration.
+Moreover, Valgrind says that there is an issue with memory on line 33, about printf.

 Let's dive deeper into the results via `valgrind --tool=massif ./exemple2`. here are the results of the ms_print: